February 11, 2019

 The team found both groups to be equally good at recognizing easy, black-and-white facial expressions on a computer during an emotional recognition test.
 But the women who took oral contraceptives were 10 percent worse on average than non-users at interpreting emotions when the facial expressions became more complex.

 Lischke explained in a news release why this misunderstanding of emotions may be occurring in contraceptive pill users:

 "Cyclic variations of estrogen and progesterone levels are known to affect women's emotion recognition, and influence activity and connections in associated brain regions," he said.
 "Since oral contraceptives work by suppressing estrogen and progesterone levels, it makes sense that oral contraceptives also affect women's emotion recognition However, the exact mechanism underlying oral contraceptive induced changes in women's emotion recognition remains to be elucidated."

-The researchers believe more examination is needed before users need to be concerned about using of birth control pills.
-Though researchers do believe that future studies should examine if contraceptives alter women's ability to initiate and maintain intimate relationships.
+The researchers believe more examination is needed before users need to be concerned about using of birth control pills, the release explains.
+The hope is that future studies will be able to determine whether contraceptives alter women's ability to initiate and maintain relationships.

 “If this turns out to be true, we should provide women with more detailed information about the consequences of oral contraceptive use,” Lischke explains.